X

 Want a model to follow?
 Ahrefs repurposes every high-performing post into multiple formats – and it works.

-If your goal is to generate leads, your content needs to support that journey.
+If your goal is to generate leads or increase donations, your content needs to support that journey.
 That might mean writing high-intent landing pages, creating middle-of-funnel case studies, or producing content that builds trust and nudges readers toward conversion.

 If your goal is to build brand authority, you’ll need content that takes a clear position, offers expert insight and reflects your company’s unique voice and values.